HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 }}

 #### Design elements
-To engage users, it’s important to help them quickly find what they’re looking for, and fulfill their intention.
+To engage users, it's important to help them quickly find what they're looking for, and fulfill their intention.

 ##### Landing pages
 Simple design tweaks go a long way, for instance a clear call-to-action, and making the value proposition evident to the user, with a few words.